ajaysub110/RLin200Lines/README.md

-# Reinforcement Learning Algorithm implementations in PyTorch
+# PyTorch implementations of RL algorithms
 Implementations of classical and deep reinforcement learning algorithms.

 ## Algorithms: